qidanrui/MassGen/README.md

 All agents implement the **`MassAgent`** interface, providing:

 - **Core Function**: `process_message()` - Primary LLM inference function with built-in search and code execution tools to solve any task
-- **Coordination Tools**: Built-in functions for summary updates, status checking, and voting, maintained by the system
+- **Orchestration Tools**: Built-in functions for summary updates, status checking, and voting, maintained by the system
 - **Standardized Communication**: Consistent interaction protocols across all agent types

 ### Agent State Management